electricbookworks/electric-book-workflow/_site/README.md

 -	Fluttering and dancing in the breeze.
 {:.verse}
 ```

-This means we don't have to create a line break with double-spaces or `\\` at the end of each line, since a list item (i.e. line of poetry here) has its own line break already.

 We can also indent individual lines, where the poet wanted indents, by tagging individual list items.